xy1776/SEPwC_tidal_assessment/README.md

 ## Introduction

-Your task is to write code to read in multiple tidal data files for a single tidal station.
-You should then calculate the M2 and S2 tidal components and also the rate of sea-level rise per year.
+Your task is to write code to read in multiple tidal data files (each a different year) for a single tidal station.
+You should then calculate the M2 and S2 tidal components and also the rate of sea-level rise per year, for that station.

 ## The tests

 The test suite uses two data files from the 1940's from the Aberdeen tide gauge station.
-The test will check reading in these data, joining multiple years and calculating tidal constiuents.
+The test will check reading in these data, joining multiple years and calculating tidal constituents.

 You can run the tests by running `pytest` or `pytest test/test_tides.py` from the main directory.
 Try it now, before you make any changes!